St Andrew's (stadium): Records

 The record attendance at St Andrew's was set at the fifth-round FA Cup tie against Everton on 11 February 1939; the actual figure is variously reported as 66,844 or 67,341.
-(Note: Some sources give the record attendance as 66,844: these include the Records page of Birmingham City F.C.'s website and Rothman's Football Yearbook.
+(Note: Some sources give the record attendance as 66,844: these include the Records page of Birmingham City F.C.'s website and Rothmans Football Yearbook.
 Others, including the History page of Birmingham City F.C.'s website, Matthews' Encyclopedia, and The Times newspaper from the Monday following the match, say 67,341.)
 The highest attendance recorded for a league match is 60,250, against Aston Villa in the First Division on 23 November 1935.
 The highest average attendance over a league season, 38,821, was set during the 1948–49 First Division season, and the lowest, 6,289, was recorded in the Second Division in 1988–89.
 Since the stadium was converted to all-seater, the record attendance is 29,588, set against Arsenal in the Premier League on 22 November 2003.

 St Andrew's was the venue for the first use of a penalty shootout to determine the winner of an FA Cup match.
 For five seasons, between 1970 and 1974, the losing FA Cup semifinalists were obliged to play off for third and fourth place; Birmingham City finished third in the 1971–72 FA Cup by beating Stoke City 4–3 on penalties following a goalless 90 minutes.